opendatasoft/ods-documentation/source/customizing_look_and_feel/07_designing_responsive_portal/responsive.rst

 .. |hamburger| image:: images/responsive-menus__hamburger.png

 Clicking this button opens or closes a drawer containing all menu items.
-This behaviour can be seen on `OpenDataSoft's central data repository <https://data.opendatasoft.com/page/home/>`_ and on all new portals.
+This behaviour can be seen on `Opendatasoft's central data repository <https://data.opendatasoft.com/page/home/>`_ and on all new portals.

 .. figure:: images/responsive-menus__data-collapsed.png
     :align: left